daGiardini/GeoGuard-App/README.md

 ### Features

-- Display real-time GPS coordinates received from the Arduino board.
+- Display real-time GPS coordinates received from the ESP32 board.
 - View the last update timestamp of the GPS data.
 - Set up a virtual guard by defining a circular area with a specified radius.
 - Receive notifications on the Android device when the tracked location goes outside or returns inside the virtual guard area.